tundish/theatre_of_spud/tos/dlg/act0/edward.rst

     That mob of hoodlums is hanging around outside.

-    Would you make sure to keep the outside lights switched on?
+    Would you make sure to keep the security lights switched on?

     We don't want any more damage to the cars.